skillrepos/copilot-hands-on/labs.md

 ```
 <br><br>

 2. If not already open, open the Copilot Chat panel by clicking the Chat icon in the top bar (or side bar).
 Make sure the mode is set to **"Ask"**.
 If you need to change the mode, click on the mode selector dropdown at the bottom of the Chat input area and select **"Ask"**.
-(If you see a "Finish Setup" option in the bottom bar of the codespace, click that first and then "Set up Copilot".)

 ![Opening chat](./images/cpho12.png?raw=true "Opening chat")